SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_sequences.md

 # System Sequences
 The creatation of the system object and the generalized process of creating subcomponents (with Tasks and without Tasks) is detailed at the project level [here](../../docs/project_sequences.md)

 Sequencing is typically represented as a series of actions between two parties over time.
-In the case of software, these parties are either objects or translations units or binary executable components.
+In the case of software, these parties are either objects or translations units.

 In our specific case, we use sequences to represent sequential action between two or more objects.